jtilkin/csc394-personal/README.md

-# csc394
+# CSC394

-Restaurant review app for Chicago restaurants

-UPDATE: Commit from clone
+Personal repo for CSC394